TakundaMuzunze/personal-website/README.md

 ## Key Features 🚀

-- **Responsive Design** 🌐: The website is designed to adapt to different screen sizes, ensuring a seamless browsing experience across devices.
+- **🌐 Responsive Design**: The website is designed to adapt to different screen sizes, ensuring a seamless browsing experience across devices.
-- **Portfolio Showcase** 🎨: The website features a dedicated section to showcase my projects, including descriptions, screenshots, and links to live demos or repositories.
+- **🎨 Portfolio Showcase**: The website features a dedicated section to showcase my projects, including descriptions, screenshots, and links to live demos or repositories.
-- **About Me** 👋: Provides an overview of my background, skills, interests, and professional experiences.
+- **👋 About Me**: Provides an overview of my background, skills, interests, and professional experiences.
-- **Contact Information** 📧: Includes my contact details, such as email address and social media links, allowing visitors to easily get in touch with me.
+- **📧 Contact Information**: Includes my contact details, such as email address and social media links, allowing visitors to easily get in touch with me.
-- **Resume/CV** 📄: Offers a downloadable version of my resume or CV for potential employers or collaborators.
+- **📄 Resume/CV**: Offers a downloadable version of my resume or CV for potential employers or collaborators.

 ## Technologies Used 🛠️

 - HTML5
 - CSS3
 - JavaScript
-- [Additional technologies or frameworks used in your personal website]

-## Preview 🖼️

-[Include preview images or screenshots of your personal website]
+- Git
+- Chrome Dev Tools

 ## Live Demo 💻